sudoneoox/StudentManagementSystem/README.md

 rm .\CmakeCache.txt
 ```
 Step 2: Reconfigure CMake
 - Return to your CMakeLists.txt file and save it.
-This action triggers the reconfiguration of your project's compiler settings.
+This retriggers the reconfiguration of the compiler settings.

 Step 3: Rebuild the Project
  ```bash